oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_precheck.md

 ## Detecting the environment

-- Before the execution of scripts related to this project, be sure to execute this script to detect the environment, if it does not meet the requirements of the installation of PVE will not be able to use the subsequent scripts.
+- This project related scripts must be executed before the execution of this script to detect the environment, if it does not meet the requirements of the installation of PVE will not be able to use the subsequent scripts
-- Detecting the IPV6 network configuration of the machine (IPV6 can be installed with or without IPV6, it is just a query).
+- Detection of the local IPV6 network configuration (with or without IPV6 can be installed, just query)
-- Detect whether the hardware configuration meets the minimum requirements
+- Detection of the hardware configuration meets the minimum requirements
-- Detect whether the hardware environment can be nested virtualization KVM type of server
+- Detection of the hardware environment can be nested virtualization KVM type of servers, can not be nested virtualization KVM can also open QEMU TCG server, performance is poor
-- Detect whether the system environment can nest virtualized KVM-type servers.
+- Detect whether the system environment can be nested virtualization KVM type of server, can not be nested virtualization KVM can also open QEMU TCG server, performance is poor
-- Can not be nested virtualization KVM type of server can also open LXC virtualization server, but do not recommend installing PVE, rather use [LXD](https://github.com/spiritLHLS/lxd)
+- can not be nested virtualization KVM servers do not recommend the installation of the PVE, it is better to use [incus](https://github.com/oneclickvirt/incus) for better performance.

 Command: